Cathédrale Saint Sacerdos de Sarlat

 Saint Sacerdos Cathedral, Sarlat

-The sanctuary is dedicated to Saint Sacerdos, born in Calviac, a village near Sarlat, who was bishop of Limoges in the 8th century
+The sanctuary is dedicated to Saint Sacerdos, born in Calviac, a village near Sarlat, who was bishop of Limoges in the 8th century.

 Above the portal, the organ on the gallery is the work of Jean-François l'Epine.

-Tariff details
+Pricing details

 Free admission

-Dates and Times
+Dates and times

 Every day